peteroupc/peteroupc.github.io/exporand.md

 The **kthsmallest** method generates the 'k'th smallest 'bitcount'-digit uniform random number out of 'n' of them, is also relied on by this beta sampler.
 It is used when both `a` and `b` are integers, based on the known property that a beta random variable in this case is the `a`th smallest uniform (0, 1) random number out of `a + b - 1` of them (Devroye 1986, p.
 431)<sup>[**(11)**](#Note11)</sup></sup>.

 **kthsmallest**, however, doesn't simply generate 'n' 'bitcount'-digit numbers and then sort them.
 Rather, it builds up their digit expansions digit by digit, via partially-sampled random numbers.
 It uses the observation that (in the binary case) each uniform (0, 1) random number is equally likely to be less than half or greater than half; thus, the number of uniform numbers that are less than half vs. greater than half follows a binomial(n, 1/2) distribution (and of the numbers less than half, say, the less-than-one-quarter vs. greater-than-one-quarter numbers follows the same distribution, and so on).
 Thanks to this observation, the algorithm can generate a sorted sample "on the fly".
 A similar observation applies to other bases than base 2 if we use the multinomial distribution instead of the binomial distribution.
+I am not aware of any other article or paper that describes the **kthsmallest** algorithm given here.

 The algorithm is as follows: